skuid/sfdc-vcs-tutorial/README.md

 	modified:   src/staticresources/VersionControlDemo.resource
 ```

 The next step is to commit our changes.
 When we commit, we must include a short message about what we are comitting.
-This is usually some useful information so that others can look back and see why something was done.
+This is usually some useful information so that others who look back can see why something was done.
 It can be helpful for those that come behind you to see your motivation for a change.
 We'll do this with the following command.

 ```bash
 $ git commit -m "Editing the VersionControlDemo file for the commit step"